dx Associates has been replaced by our NEW Artist in Residence programme. Check back for an announcement soon.

-The dx Associates programme is for talented and ambitious artists who have strong ideas for high-quality productions.
-The programme is designed to support both artistic and business development.
-The chosen artists will be supported for up to 2 years with a bespoke development package including studio and production space, mentoring, guidance and a commission.
-We aim to present the premiere of the commissioned work within our seasons of performance in The Patrick Centre.
+dx Associates was a past programme that was designed to support both artistic and business development.
+The chosen artists were supported for 2 years with a bespoke development package including studio and production space, mentoring, guidance and a commission.
+Commissioned work was presented within our seasons of performance in The Patrick Studio.

 Carlos Pons Guerra: Choreographer and founder of DeNada Dance Theatre, an internationally touring company creating darkly humorous, highly theatrical and vigorously physical work that often explores themes of sexual, gender and cultural identity.
 DeNada Dance Theatre was nominated for a UK Critics’ Circle National Dance Award ‘Best Independent Company’ in 2016, for the triple bill Ham and Passion.

 Having the backing of an organisation like dx will allow the capacity and management of my company to grow, giving me more space to focus on my choreography, and grow as an artist.
 I am very interested in using this opportunity to expand the scale of my work from small to mid-scale. dx also has a great reputation for excellent outdoor work, so I would like to use this opportunity to explore working in that genre as well.

 Rudi Cole and Júlia Robert Parés of Humanhood: An exciting new company based in Birmingham, founded in 2015.
 The company exists to create thoughtful productions that merge energy, shifting light, sound and movement, evoking an extraordinary experience for the audiences.
 Humanhood’s repertoire includes Without Walls Consortium commissioned outdoor duet Orbis and full-length theatre production ZERO, 1st Prize Winner at Madrid’s International Choreography Competition Pasoa2.